-Housing Assistance Services assist Individuals, who are in recovery from Substance Use Disorders, in locating and paying for housing designated "alcohol and drug free," as defined in ORS 90.243 or approved by a Program Manager for the contracted Alcohol and Substance Use Disorder Program.
-Individuals who receive assistance may be living with other family members (e.g. where a parent is re-assuming custody of one or more children).
+Housing Assistance Services assist Individuals, who are in recovery from Substance Use Disorders, in locating and paying for housing that supports that recovery.
+Individuals who receive assistance may be living with other family members (e.g., where a parent is re-assuming custody of one or more children).